MRU-COMP1502-201901/COMP-1502-001-W19/questions.md

 * How do we avoid the awful menace of vim when committing on the command line?
    * [Change your editor.](https://help.github.com/articles/associating-text-editors-with-git/)

+## Installing Eclipse and Java
+* How do we install Java and Eclipse on a Windows Machine?
+(Also Mac?)

 ## Environments
 * How do we configure a prompt on bash?